scikit-learn-contrib/hdbscan/README.rst

 -----------

 Significant effort has been put into making the hdbscan implementation as fast as possible.
-It is more than twice as fast as the reference implementation in Java and is currently faster highly optimized single linkage implementations in C and C++.
+It is more than ten as fast as the reference implementation in Java (full benchmarks forthcoming), and is currently faster highly optimized single linkage implementations in C and C++.
 `version 0.3 performance can be seen in this notebook <http://nbviewer.jupyter.org/github/lmcinnes/hdbscan/blob/master/notebooks/Benchmarking%20scalability%20of%20clustering%20implementations.ipynb>`_ .
-Version 0.4 brings a new minimum spanning tree algorithm and dramatic speedups, particularly for low dimensional data.
+Versions 0.4 and 0.5 bring a new minimum spanning tree algorithm, and further optimizations that provide dramatic speedups, particularly for low dimensional data.

 ------------------------
 Additional functionality